 Profile: Halozyme Therapeutics Inc (HALO.O)

-Hylenex recombinant is a formulation of rHuPH20 that has received the United States Food and Drug Administration (FDA) approval to facilitate subcutaneous fluid administration for achieving hydration, to increase the dispersion and absorption of other injected drugs and, in subcutaneous urography and to improve resorption of radiopaque agents.
-The Company is assessing its commercial and strategic options for the product to address additional uses, such as in connection with insulin pumps.
+The Company's Hylenex recombinant is a formulation of rHuPH20 that has received the United States Food and Drug Administration (FDA) approval to facilitate subcutaneous fluid administration for achieving hydration, to increase the dispersion and absorption of other injected drugs and, in subcutaneous urography and to improve resorption of radiopaque agents.
+Hylenex recombinant is a prescribed branded product.

-The Company competes with Bausch & Lomb Inc.
+The Company competes with Valeant Pharmaceuticals International, Inc. and Amphastar Pharmaceuticals, Inc.